m-aparna/Green-Buddy/README.md

 The website provides personalized recommendations, brief suggestions based on temperature, care guides, and a platform where users can share their gardening experiences and advice.

-## 🛠️ Problem Statement:

-While gardening is an interesting hobby, but sometimes it is frustrating if things are not planned due to not having proper information.Some of the challenges faced by new gardeners are:
+While gardening is an interesting hobby, sometimes it can be frustrating if things are not working out as expected and this may highly be due to lack of proper information.
+Some of the challenges faced by new gardeners are:

-1. Lack of proper plant information: Many Gardeners don't have proper information about the plants.Lack of proper information about the plant results in poor planting.
+1. Lack of proper plant information: Many gardeners don't have proper information about the plants.
+Lack of proper information about the plant results in poor planting strategies and outcomes.

-2. Inadequate Plant Care: Due to lack of information and knowledge about plant care, gardeners especially new gardeners often struggle to take proper care for different types of plants.
-Care for plants often requires proper knowledge on areas like pruning,watering,sunlight requirements.This results in unhealthy plants and a bad gardening experience.
+2. Inadequate Plant Care: Due to lack of information and knowledge about plant care, gardeners, especially new gardeners, often struggle to take proper care for different types of plants.
+Care for plants often requires proper knowledge on areas like pruning, watering, and sunlight requirements.This results in unhealthy plants and a bad gardening experience.

-3. Adaptation to weather: Gardeners often struggle to get adapted to the rapidly changing weather conditions.
-Without proper information of weather conditions gardeners face poor planting experience which also damages their plants and affect the schedules of gardeners.
+3. Adaptation to weather: Gardeners often struggle to adapt their care schedule according to the rapidly changing weather conditions.
+Without proper information of weather conditions, gardeners face poor planting experience which also damages their plants and affect the schedules of gardeners.

-4. Limited Access to Quality Garden Shops: For gardeners it is important to get good quality of gardening supplies and advice on plants at local shops.Due to lack of time  and finding a good quality shop with proper rating,address where they can buy plants and other related items is challenging for gardeners.Not all garden shops offer a  range of products or knowledgeable staff, making it difficult for gardeners to find what they need.
+4. Limited Access to Quality Garden Shops: For gardeners, it is important to get good quality gardening supplies and advice when choosing local shops that satisfy their expectations.
+Finding a quality shop with good rating along with other important details is challenging for gardeners.
+Not all garden shops offer a range of products or have knowledgeable staff, making it difficult for gardeners to find what they need.

-5. User preference for visual information: Sometimes gardeners don't like to only read data.
-User prefers to visualise information through videos.
+5. User preference for visual information: Having loads of text-based data on plant care might confuse gardeners at times.
+Some prefer to visualise information through videos.
 Lack of proper information on good videos to follow may result in following bad suggestions.

 ## 💡 Solutions:

-The goal of Green Buddy is to create a single platform that offers multiple services at one place, making it easier for gardeners, especially those who are new to gardening.The solutions provided by Green Buddy include:
+The goal of Green Buddy is to create a single platform that offers multiple services at one place, making it easier for gardeners, especially those who are new to gardening, to have a seamless experience.
+The solutions provided by Green Buddy include:

-**1. Plant Information:** When users enter the name of a plant, they receive detailed information about it, including how to grow and care for it.
+**1. Plant Information:** When users enter the name of a plant, they receive detailed information about it.
+This helps the user to improve their knowledge on the specific plant.

 **2. Plant Care Guides:** Detailed care guides are available to help gardeners keep their plants healthy, covering everything from watering to pest control.

 **3. Garden Shop Locator:** Users can find nearby gardening shops with information like ratings, addresses, and opening hours, making it easier to plan their visits and find what they need.

-**4. YouTube Recommendations:** The platform suggests helpful YouTube videos on plant care, allowing gardeners to enhance gardening knowledge through easy-to-follow video tutorials.
+**4. YouTube Recommendations:** The platform suggests helpful top-rated YouTube videos on plant care, allowing gardeners to enhance gardening knowledge through easy-to-follow video tutorials.

-**5. Weather Forecast:** A detailed current day along with 5-day weather forecast is provided,including alerts and suggestions based on the vegetative or flowering phase of plants considering temperature and humidity.
+**5. Weather Forecast:** A detailed current day along with 5-day weather forecast is provided, including alerts and suggestions based on the vegetative or flowering phase of plants considering temperature and humidity.

-**6. Plant Tracking:** Users can add specific plants to their profile, including species information and other relevant details, allowing them to keep track of their plants and manage their care effectively.
+**6. Plant Tracking:** Users can add specific plants to their profile, including species information and other relevant details like watering / fertilizer schedule, allowing them to keep track of their plants and manage their care schedules effectively.

 ## 🎨 Features: